ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 An operating system (OS) is a software program that manages the hardware and software resources of a computer.
 It is responsible for controlling the execution of other programs, allocating memory and storage, and managing input and output devices.

-There are many different types of operating systems, including:
+There are many types of operating systems, including:

 - **Desktop operating systems**: These are operating systems that are designed to be used on desktop computers and laptops.
 Examples of desktop operating systems include Microsoft Windows, macOS, and Linux.